05 Oct Best Henry Hoover

 Harry Hoover Vacuum Cleaner

-You still get a huge 9-litre dust capacity before you have to change the bag but you get a special charcoal filter that is even more efficient at keeping everything that gets sucked up in the bag.
+You still get a huge 9-litre dust capacity before you have to change the bag but you also get a special charcoal filter that is even more efficient at keeping everything that gets sucked up in the bag.

 Harry enjoys the same mega suction power that all corded Henrys have and when you combine that with the pet brush then you know no dust, dirt or hair will be left behind.